pemcg/manageiq-automation-howto-guide/chapter17/creating_a_service_bundle.md

 Click **Submit**

-After a new minutes, the new Service should be visible in **My Services**, containing the new VMs:
+After a few minutes, the new Service should be visible in **My Services**, containing the new VMs:
 <br><br>

 ![screenshot](images/screenshot53.png)